 - Sleep - try to go to bed and wake up at a similar time each day to regulate your sleeping hours.

-- Laugh - laughing is proven to relieve stress, so stick on a comedy, catch up with a friend, or watch a funny YouTube video like this one.
+- Laugh - laughing is proven to relieve stress, so stick on a comedy, catch up with a friend, or watch some funny animal clips on YouTube.

 - Talk - it can help to talk things through with someone you trust, even if it's just to offload while the other person listens.

-Visit the Mind website for more information on the signs of stress and tips and advice on how to reduce stress.
+Visit the Mind website for more information on the signs of stress and tips and advice on how to manage stress.